 - Identify the IT personnel who will participate in the installation.
 Determine if they have the means and expertise to perform the installation and related database management.
 Make sure all individuals involved have user IDs with the appropriate authorizations to successfully install all products and files.

-You might need additional 3rd party software to move Experience Analytics installation files from a laptop to the Linux system that will host the Experience Analytics Passive Capture Application (PCA)and to the Windows system that will be your all-in-one CX Server.
+You might need additional 3rd party software to move Tealeaf installation files from a laptop to the Linux system that will host the Tealeaf Passive Capture Application (PCA) and to the Windows system that will be your all-in-one CX Server.

 To access and configure a LINUX server remotely, you need a command shell SSH client.

-Compare the inventory of current network hardware, software, and database resources to the requirements of the Experience Analytics applications that you plan to install.
+Compare the inventory of current network hardware, software, and database resources to the requirements of the Tealeaf applications that you plan to install.
 Update your network resources as necessary.

-Contact your Acoustic representative if you are not sure whether your current assets are adequate for the Acoustic Experience Analytics (Tealeaf) solution to be deployed.
+Contact your Acoustic representative if you are not sure whether your current assets are adequate for the Tealeaf solution to be deployed.
 The representative can assess the traffic on your site to determine if you need to purchase additional hardware, software, or database capacity.

-After you have identified all gaps, you are ready to prepare the environment for the Experience Analytics installation.
+After you have identified all gaps, you are ready to prepare the environment for the Tealeaf installation.